hungtorus/kratos-poc/docs/adr/authentication-api-kratos-integration-v3.md

 The one place Kratos sessions genuinely persist is **enrolment**: adding a passkey, enrolling TOTP or linking a provider all run through Kratos's settings flows, which require a live and recently-authenticated Kratos session. authentication-api holds that session server-side for the duration of the operation and discards it afterwards.
 Kratos's own "privileged session" freshness window becomes an implementation detail of our step-up requirement, not something the user ever sees.

+The scope of that is worth stating precisely, because it is narrower than "we now manage Kratos sessions".
+Login retains nothing — each verification is a fresh flow whose session is read and dropped.
+Only the enrolment ceremonies hold one, only across the two legs of a single ceremony, and only on the flow-state row that ceremony already needs for its Kratos flow ID.
+That row expires on its own within minutes.
+Kratos offers no administrative way to mint a session for an identity, so this cannot be avoided by re-authenticating per request — but there is no session lifecycle to track, refresh or revoke either.

 ---

 ## Flows